sebnitu/vrembem/README.md

 yarn add vrembem
 ```

+## Imports

 Import the components you'd like to use directly into your Sass project.
 To import the entire project, use the vrembem import:

 ```scss
 @import 'vrembem';
 ```

 Alternatively, you can add only the specific components you need.
-Keep in mind that components include the `all` to include all necessary component files:
+Keep in mind that components include the `all` import to include all necessary component files:

 ```scss
 // Import core files